 I’ve loved them all and never say never as to what I will do next.
 What I do know is that I wake up every morning with a need to create art.
 It is how I connect with the world and express who I am.

 While raising teenagers at the onset of the social media revolution, she became fascinated by found online photos of teens at play and began a series exploring privacy and parenting in the age of public posting.
-This led to a series of embroidered drawings and portraits on the theme and saw this work being represented by Packer Schopf Gallery in Chicago, George Billis Gallery in LA and Muriel Guepin in New York City as well as countless museum and gallery exhibits.
+This led to a series of embroidered drawings and portraits on this generational conflict and saw this work being represented by Packer Schopf Gallery in Chicago, George Billis Gallery in LA and Muriel Guepin in New York City as well as countless museum and gallery exhibits.
 Her work has been shown in Art Basel Miami and has been written about in Huffington Post, art magazines and blogs all over the world.

 The artist lives in Evanston, IL with her husband and dog.